poppyschmo/znc-signal/README.md

    >$ git clone --recurse-submodules \
        https://github.com/poppyschmo/znc-signal.git
    ```
-2. Copy the [`/Signal`](Signal) directory to the host-side Docker volume under
+2. Copy the [`/Signal`](Signal) directory to the `/modules` subdirectory of
-   the `/modules` subdirectory
+   the volume to be mounted inside the container
-3. Load the module (remembering the capital "S")
+3. Load the ZNC module (remembering the capital "S")

-Kubernetes users should do the first two steps in an init container,
+Kubernetes users can do the first two steps in an init container, binding
-perhaps binding config maps where necessary.
-Or, prepare a dedicated volume
+config maps where necessary.
+Or, just prepare a dedicated volume ahead of time
-ahead of time and persist the whole `/znc-data` tree.
+and persist the whole `/znc-data` tree.

 ### Getting a number